 Tasks related to paper use include measures implemented by the Bank to decrease paper consumption.
 In the Bank, there is a modern "Follow Me Printing" system which enables collecting one's printed documents from any printer, equipped with a card reader, installed in the Bank's buildings in Warsaw and Krakow.
 Thanks to this solution, the number of prints and electricity consumption has decreased which translates into less wood used and less industrial waste.
 As part of the task implementation, the Bank encourages also its employees and customers to use documents in electronic form.
-In the Bank, EKO - ecological paper of a lower basis weight is used.
+At the Bank EKO, the ecological paper of a lower basis weight has been used.